nbpawar/terraform/README.md

-#terraform instance creation for the
+#AWS instance creation by using terraform #
  provider "aws" {
     region= "ap-south-1"
 }